 Monitoring your alcohol intake is important because it helps to be aware of the signs that could be the start of a drinking problem.

-You can speak to your GP or healthcare professional for more information and support.
+You can find out more information here or you can speak to your GP or healthcare professional for more information and support.

 Was this page helpful?